HoloInnovation/HoloRenault/README.md

 To keep accurate information using fractal number, simply add (float) to the variable.

 ### Creating an object from a menu
+In order to set up the factory, our application should have the possibility to instanciate new assets on the scene.
+For that, we added a button "Add Asset" in a menu, which allows the user to create a new hologram in front of him whenever he is air tapping the button.
+This hologram is defined in the component panel of the button.
+The following video on [Youtube](https://www.youtube.com/watch?v=J7vCS75DC6w) is a demonstration of our app, with simple assets :

 ## Encountered difficulties